 - All eligible children up to age 26 (as of July 1, 2010) for the medical plan.
 Eligible children include:

 - Children for whom the Rice employee is the legal guardian

 - Foster children

-- Children placed with you for adoption
+- Children placed with the Rice employee for adoption

 - Unmarried dependent grandchildren (must provide court ordered documentation of dependent status)